 INTERNATIONAL STUDENTS IN F-1 OR J-1 STATUS

 In lieu of the internship requirement, MPA-DP students complete a mandatory 12-week summer field placement.
-However, MPA-DP students may still choose to register for up to three credits in SIPA U9013 (overseen by OCS) if completing a separate internship that is related to their concentration and outside of the summer field placement opportunity.
-MPA-DP students who complete a separate internship should still submit to OCS the internship paperwork that is detailed below.
+However, MPA-DP students may still choose to register for up to three credits in SIPA U9013 (overseen by CAC) if completing a separate internship that is related to their concentration and outside of the summer field placement opportunity.
+MPA-DP students who complete a separate internship should still submit to CAC the internship paperwork that is detailed below.
 Internships must be professional in nature and follow the same SIPA internship guidelines, below, in order for MPA-DP students to receive credit in the SIPA U9013 internship course.

 Carefully follow the below instructions to complete an online Internship Report at this special log-in page within SIPAlink.
 NOTE: This page is not the same as the general SIPAlink log-in page.
+Most Internship Report responses must be in paragraph form with a minimum of THREE (3) full sentences per question (as noted in the report).

 To prevent loss of information, we recommend that you first draft and save your answers in a Microsoft Word document, and then transfer them to the online report.
 Please use Internet Explorer when completing the report to save it properly.